Click on the course titles below to view general syllabi for Biology courses.

 BIOL 155 (6) Human Biology: Physiology and Introductory Anatomy

 The principles of biology with particular reference to the human body (anatomy and physiology). (physiology and introductory anatomy).
-Please consult the Faculty of Science Credit Exclusion List.
-[3-0-0; 3-0-0]
+Please consult the Faculty of Science Credit Exclusion Lists [3-0-0; 3-0-0]

 BIOL 200 (3) Fundamentals of Cell Biology